Welcome !

 Robert Baden-Powell

-Congratulations to Jacob Cornell.
-He is an Eagle Scout!
+Congratulations to Andrew S., he is an Eagle Scout!

 Interested in Scouting?
 Come visit Troop 71 to learn more.